-Time Time Time SI Mode [min.] [min.] [min.]
-Notes WFC HRC SBC IMAGING/ 4.0 2.5 1.7 A single exposure or the first exposure in a SPECTROSCOPIC series of identical exposures.
-IMAGING/ 2.5 1.0 0.9 Subsequent exposures in an identical series of exposures.
-SPECTROSCOPIC IMAGING/ 5.7 0 0 Additional overhead for subsequent exposures SPECTROSCOPIC (except the last) in an identical series of exposures if the exposure time is less than 6 min-SPECTROSCOPIC N/A 8.5 N/A Automatically executed (if AUTOIMAGE =YES) imaging exposure for prism spectroscopy (provides the image to co-locate the targets and their spectra; see the ACS Instrument Handbook for details).
-SPECTROSCOPIC 7 5.5 N/A Automatically executed (if AUTOIMAGE =YES) imaging exposure for grism spectroscopy (provides the image to co-locate the targets and their spectra; see the ACS Instrument
+SI Mode Time [min.]
+WFC Time [min.]
+SBC Notes IMAGING/ SPECTROSCOPIC 4.0 1.7 A single exposure or the first exposure in a series of identical exposures.
+IMAGING/ SPECTROSCOPIC 2.5 0.9 Subsequent exposures in an identical series of exposures.
+IMAGING/ SPECTROSCOPIC 5.7 0 Additional overhead for subsequent exposures (except the last) in an identical series of exposures if the exposure time is less than 6 minutes.
+SPECTROSCOPIC N/A N/A Automatically executed (if AUTOIMAGE =YES) imaging exposure for prism spectroscopy (provides the image to co-locate the targets and their spectra; see the ACS Instrument Handbook for details).
+SPECTROSCOPIC 7 N/A Automatically executed (if AUTOIMAGE =YES) imaging exposure for grism spectroscopy (provides the image to co-locate the targets and their spectra; see the ACS Instrument Handbook for details).